Bright Memory: 8 euros that must be in your Xbox Series X - Somag News

-We play the title of FYQD-Studio, basically made by one person and that is action as stark as it is ephemeral.
+A showy, fluid and intense bet from a single developer to welcome the new generation.
 Xbox Series X arrives in Spain on November 10, and there are many names on the table to launch the console: Yakuza Like a Dragon, Assassin’s Creed: Valhalla, Watch Dogs: Legion, NBA 2K21 or Destiny 2: Beyond de la Luz … But there is one that, for what it costs, should not be missing.

 This is Bright Memory, a gritty, ephemeral first-person action game that lasts less than an hour on its first lap and in less than three hours, after three laps and all the achievements, it is finished.
 But that is pure arcade essence.
 Play, improve score, and start over.
 For the 8 euros it costs, Xbox Series X and Series S must be accompanied by the cheapest premiere game of the new consoles.
 It is worth what it costs.
 For something, it has 91% positive reviews on Steam.

 The duration of Brigth Memory is totally related to its intensity and its rhythm.
-There is no time to rest, and the video scenes, hardly without context, serve only as a transition between one moment of action and another.
+There is no time to rest, and the video scenes, hardly without context, serve only as a transition between one moment and another of action.
 It will not go down in history for being the best FPS of 2020, nor for revolutionizing the genre.
 But it is impossible for you to buy Bright Memory, finish the first round and not try another right after.
-It’s intense, fun, addictive.
+It’s intense, it’s fun, it’s addictive.